-In addition to basic knowledge in the field of computer science and a critical understanding of its theories and principles as well as a generally stable basic and methodological knowledge, graduates of the Bachelor's program in Computer Engineering acquire an excellent qualification for the following exemplary activities:
+In addition to basic knowledge in the field of computer science and a critical understanding of its theories and principles as well as a generally stable basic and methodological knowledge, graduates of the Bachelor's Programme in Computer Engineering acquire an excellent qualification for the following exemplary activities:

 - Electrical engineering basics

 - Design of integrated circuits and hardware architectures

 - Fault tolerant distributed systems

 - Real-time systems